silverstone-git/shortie/README.md

 - Log in by visiting /api/auth/signin
 - Copy the cookie string shown at home page into your request's Cookie Header
 - Shorten URLs and Analyze the visitors
 - Profit

 ## API Endpoints
 The API is documented using Swagger.
-You can access the Swagger UI at /api-docs after starting the server.
+You can access the Swagger UI at /api/docs after starting the server.
 The following are the main endpoints:
 ### Authentication
  * GET /api/auth/signin: Redirects to the OAuth login page.
 ### Home Page
- * GET /: Returns the home page.
+ * GET /: Returns the home page, shows authenticated user information
 ### URL Redirection
  * GET /{alias}: Redirects to the original URL associated with the given alias.
 ### Analytics
+ * GET /api/analytics/overall: Overall analytics for the user generated links
  * GET /api/analytics/{alias}: Retrieves analytics for the given alias.
+ * GET /api/analytics/topic/{topic}: Retrieves analytics for the given topic.
 ### Shorten URL
  * POST /api/shorten: Creates a new short URL
+ * GET /api/shorten/{alias}: hops you through to your desired long URL, corresponding to alias
 ### Docs
-- GET /api/docs: Documentation shown in html page using swagger
+ * GET /api/docs: Documentation shown in html page using swagger

 ## Technologies Used